databendlabs/databend-docs/docs/sql-reference/20-sql-functions/06-string-functions/lower.md

 title: LOWER
 ---

-Returns the string str with all characters changed to lowercase.
+Returns a string with all characters changed to lowercase.

 ## Syntax